Personality styles have fascinated salespeople since the Greeks first identified them as the Four Temperaments.

-That’s because personality styles can give any retail salesperson, from novice to the seasoned pro, another way to cut out the fluff and connect with customers quickly by talking to them in a way they want to be talked to.
+That’s because personality styles can give any retail salesperson, from novice to seasoned pro, another way to cut out the fluff and connect with customers quickly by talking to them how they want to be talked to.

-Those who master personality styles are able to have meaningful conversations that value both the customer and the salesperson.
+Those who master personality styles can have meaningful conversations that value both the customer and the salesperson.
 And that leads to higher sales.

 Here are the do's and don’ts of customer service by personality style:

 - Do use your innate ability to meet and greet customers in your store.

 - Do use your natural fearlessness to juggle more than one customer.